Frequently Asked Financial Aid Questions

 4. When should I start working on my FAFSA application?

-7. What are the tuition and fees for NIU College of Law?
+6. What are the tuition and fees for NIU Law?

 Step 2: Complete and submit the Free Application for Financial Student Aid at www.fafsa.gov.
 You will need your federal income tax return and W-2 forms to complete the FAFSA.
-You must have a Federal Student Aid personal identification number (PIN).
-Go to www.pin.gov if you do not already have a PIN.
+You must have a Federal Student Aid ID (FSA ID).
+For instructions on how to create an FSA ID, go to the FSA site.
 Be certain to select NIU (School Code 001737) as a recipient of your FAFSA.

 Step 3: The U.S. Department of Education will send you your Student Aid Report (SAR).
 Review your SAR and, if necessary, make changes or corrections to your FAFSA.

 Step 4: After you complete and submit the FAFSA, submit any other application or information requested by the SFAO.
-Your financial aid offer will then be posted to your myNIU account within a week, beginning around mid-March.
+Your financial aid offer will then be posted to your myNIU account within a week, beginning in April.

-Step 5: If you are accepted to NIU College of Law, you will be sent directions that explain how to log onto myNIU.
+Step 5: If you are accepted to NIU Law, you will be sent directions that explain how to log onto myNIU.